 DJI, 3DR, GoPro and Parrot are key members of the Alliance, which attempts to serve as a single voice on behalf of drone manufacturers and customers.

 We encourage all pilots to know and obey all local regulations, and to bear in mind those regulations can vary between different jurisdictions.
-Responsible and safe operation of drones is important for the continued development of this enterprise for both hobbyists and commercial operators.
+A responsible and safe operation of drones is important for the continued development of this enterprise for both hobbyists and commercial operators.

 Flying near manned aircraft without specific permission and precautions is *never* a good idea.